Fireworks off Pikes Peak - America's Mountain

 The AdAmAn Club Today

 The name “AdAmAn” was coined by Frozen Five brothers Fred and Ed Morath, named such for the fact that only one man a year could be added to it — “add a man.”
-The current club is dedicated to these founding five and sticks to the code of one new member each year (today, however, ladies are more than welcome to apply).
-On New Year’s Eve, they ascend with a party of 30 members and carefully selected guests and launch considerably fancier fireworks from the peak for the benefit of Colorado Springs and areas even further away.
+The current club is dedicated to these founding five and sticks to the code of one new member each year.
+On New Year’s Eve, they ascend with a party of 33 members and carefully selected guests and launch considerably fancier fireworks from the peak for the benefit of Colorado Springs and areas even further away.

-Normally, on Dec.
-30, the crew hikes to Barr Camp, where they enjoy a bonfire and settle in for the night but due to COVID-19, the group is taking extra precautions and splitting into smaller groups, conquering the mountain all in one day on Dec.
-31.
+On Dec.
+30th the crew hikes to Barr Camp, where they enjoy a bonfire and settle in for the night and will conquer the rest of the mountain on Dec.
+31st

 Once at the summit, the crew gets to work preparing for the midnight show.
 At 9 p.m., they test fire five shells, one for each member of the founding mountaineers: Fred Barr, Fred and Ed Morath, Willis Magee and Harry Standley.
 From there, it’s an exciting wait until midnight, where everyone in Colorado Springs is treated to fireworks on the peak, a display that colors the snow-capped 14er and draws most people out to watch even on the coldest of New Year’s evenings.